Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests: Introduction

+Note that the formal connections mentioned above utilize the fact that a very efficient local algorithm sees only a small proportion of the vertices, in particular, we can run it on an infinite graph, pretending that it is finite.
+In contrast, an $O(\log n)$ algorithm will see vertices of degree $<\Delta$, or even leaves, hence running it on a $\Delta$-regular infinite forest seems to be an impossible task on the first sight.
+Thus, the above equality provides a deeper structural link between the two contexts.

-The combinatorial characterization of the local complexity class $\local(O(\log n))$ on $\Delta$-regular trees is interesting from the perspective of distributed computing alone.
+The combinatorial characterization of the local complexity class $\local(O(\log n))$ on $\Delta$-regular forests is interesting from the perspective of distributed computing alone.
 This result can be seen as a part of a large research program aiming at the combinatorial classification of possible local complexities on various graph classes~\cite{balliu2020almost_global_problems,brandt_etal2016LLL,chang_kopelowitz_pettie2019exp_separation,chang_pettie2019time_hierarchy_trees_rand_speedup,chang2020n1k_speedups,Chang_paths_cycles,balliu2021_rooted_trees,balliu_et_al:binary_lcl,balliu2018new_classes-loglog*-log*}.
-That is, we wish not only to understand the possible complexity classes (see the left part of \cref{fig:new_picture} for the possible local complexity classes on regular trees), but also to find combinatorial characterizations of problems in those classes that allow us to efficiently decide for a given problem which class it belongs to.
-Unfortunately, even for grids with input labels, it is \emph{undecidable} whether a given local problem can be solved in $O(1)$ rounds~\cite{naorstockmeyer,brandt_grids}, since local problems on grids can be used to simulate a Turing machine.
-This undecidability result does not apply to paths and trees, hence for these graph classes it is still hopeful that we can find simple and useful characterizations for different classes of distributed problems.
+That is, we wish not only to understand the possible complexity classes (see the left part of \cref{fig:new_picture} for the possible local complexity classes on regular forests), but also to find combinatorial characterizations of problems in those classes that allow us to efficiently decide for a given problem which class it belongs to.
+As mentioned above, even for grids with input labels, it is \emph{undecidable} whether a given local problem can be solved in $O(1)$ rounds~\cite{naorstockmeyer,brandt_grids}, since local problems on grids can be used to simulate a Turing machine.
+This undecidability result does not apply to paths and forests, hence for these graph classes it is still hopeful that we can find simple and useful characterizations for different classes of distributed problems.